Theme Structure

 - Fields marked with "no default" are required and must be provided explicitly.

-) if no applicable items exist.- Optional fields such as
+authorUrlandscreenshotallow empty strings ("") if no value is available.tagsandfeaturesare required but can be empty arrays ([]) if no applicable items exist.- Optional fields such as

-can be omitted, but must follow their expected structure if included. - The
+colors,changelog, andreleasescan be omitted, but must follow their expected structure if included. - The

-field is strongly recommended as a best practice.
+changelogfield is strongly recommended as a best practice.
 It allows users to preview changes before installing updates and helps communicate whatβs new, fixed, or improved. - The

-field provides detailed metadata for each version.
+releasesfield provides detailed metadata for each version.
 It can enhance developer tools and version management but is not required.

 Theme Validation

-file according to the following rules:
+The system validates the theme.json file according to the following rules:

 πΈ Required Field Rules